delvinsalman/Final-Project-DATT-1020/README.md

 - Starting to create code for max, such as skybox, functions, etc.
 - Worked on the project a lot.
-- Made the models shows (60+) and started making moving objects -Skybox is done in terms of look.
+- Made the models shows (60+) and started making moving objects
+- Skybox is done in terms of look.
--Worked on sound and placement
+- Worked on sound and placement
--Gave our references to what we used.
+- Gave our references to what we used.
--Compeleted the following, models, movement, fish, creatures, sound, and camera.
+- Compeleted the following, models, movement, fish, creatures, sound, and camera.